 Staff physicist, Ionizing Radiation Division, 1990 - present

 Research Associate, Cyclotron Laboratory, Princeton University, 1984 - 1986

 Precise measurements of decay parameters in neutron beta decay as a means to probe the Standard Model (e.g. the neutron lifetime and the correlation between the outgoing electron and electron-antineutrino momenta).

-Precise measurements of thermal and cold neutron fluences as a means to reduce the uncertainty in beam-type measurements of the neutron lifetime, and as a means to measure important neutron capture cross sections (e.g. boron and lithium), and as a means to re-calibrate the national neutron source NBS-1 which underpins our neutron source and detector calibration services.
+Precise measurements of thermal and cold neutron fluences as a means to reduce the uncertainty in beam-type measurements of the neutron lifetime, as a means to measure important neutron capture cross sections (e.g. boron and lithium), and as a means to re-calibrate the national neutron source NBS-1 which underpins our neutron source and detector calibration services.

 Precise measurements of neutron source intensities using the manganese bath method as a means to reduce the uncertainty of neutron source calibrations for industry and government.